5 min read

 It is safe to say that the shape of the seats of Intercity 225 look quite different from the ones in the exercise photo.
 The seats of the Azuma trains, on the other hand, look quite similar.
 Several YouTube “train review” videos such as this one confirm that.

 Now, figuring out exactly what kind of Azuma train it is proved to be a little trickier.
-According to the Wikipedia article, LNER uses both the Class 800 and 801 units.
-The difference between them is in the power source.
-While one is fully electric, the other is bi-mode.
-If the answer to question c) is correct though, then the train in question is electric, which would mean that it is the Azuma 801.
-As the quiet coaches are only available on the 9-coach trains, it has to be one of those.
-The 801/2 is the 9-coach version of the 801.
+According to the Wikipedia article, LNER uses But, if the answer to question c) is correct, then the train is electric which would mean that it is the Azuma 801 train.

 1. Coach B, Seat 77

 The task briefing provides a couple hints about this.
 First, “I always prefer quiet areas” might be a hint pointing to a quiet coach.
 The “where no one can sit behind me” part suggests that there are no other seats behind the seat in question.
 Additionally, we know that the seat is by the window, with the window to the right of the seat.
-From the photo, we also know that there is a table about two rows in front of the seat evidenced by the piece of red upholstery facing the photographer.
-There are also at least three (maybe four?) rows facing the other way.
-Located behind the suspected table, they are reflected in the window.
+From the photo, we also know that there is a table about two rows in front of the seat, with at least four rows behind the table facing the other way.

 The seating plan on the LNER website mentions that Coach H is the designated quiet coach on every 9-coach train: